New electric vans coming in 2022

-With several UK cities planning to establish clean-air zones or expand existing low-emissions zones, petrol and diesel-powered vans will become ever-more expensive to operate in urban areas over the coming years.
-This means that, due to their zero-emissions status, electric vans will become increasingly important to keep businesses working and moving in major cities.
+With several UK cities planning to set up clean-air zones or expand existing low-emissions zones, petrol and diesel-powered vans will become ever-more expensive to operate in urban areas in the coming years.
+This means electric vans will become increasingly important to keep businesses working in major cities.

-Many electric vans already available, such as the Nissan e-NV200 in the compact class, the Mercedes eVito and Volkswagen e-Transporter in the mid-size class, plus the Mercedes eSprinter and Renault Master E-TECH in the large class.
-If you're a business owner, or run a van for daily errands, switching to electric power could save you a fortune – both in exemptions from congestion charges and reduced running costs.
-Plus, they're easy to lease and as technology develops, electric vans' range and payloads are improving, too.
-Here's a rundown of the most important new electric vans coming to the UK market later in 2021 or during 2022...
+Many models are already available and if you're a business owner, or run a van for daily errands, switching to electric could save you a fortune – both in exemptions from congestion charges and reduced running costs.
+Plus, they're easy to lease and as technology develops, electric vans' ranges and payloads are improving.
+Here's a rundown of the most important new electric vans coming to the UK in 2022.

-Sitting above the e-Berlingo and the already-on-sale e-Dispatch in the Citroen electric-van range, the e-Relay is offered with two battery sizes: 37 or 70kWh.
+Sitting above the e-Berlingo and e-Dispatch in the Citroen range, the e-Relay is offered with two battery sizes: 37 or 70kWh.
 The former gives the van a claimed 73-mile range, while the latter can take it 139 miles before needing a top-up.
 The shorter-range battery is offered with the L2 body length exclusively, while the L3 and L4 lengths come with the longer-range battery.
-All body lengths are available in panel-van form, while the L3 offers the option of a chassis cab and L4 offers the option of a window van.
+All body lengths are available in panel-van form, while the L3 offers the option of a chassis cab and the L4 a window van.
 Maximum payload is from 740 to 1,150kg and maximum load volume is from 11.5 to 15 cubic metres.
-Read more about the Citroen e-Relay here.
+Read more about the e-Relay here.

 Sales of the pure-electric Ford E-Transit start in early 2022, entering a market that'll be full of similarly large and capable electric vans.
 Power comes from a 265bhp electric motor and 67kWh battery, with a claimed range of 217 miles.
 Ford will offer the E-Transit in panel-van, double-cab-in-van and chassis-cab versions as part of a line-up of 25 possible configurations, to include different wheelbase lengths and body heights.
 The van will also be packed with up-to-date driver-assistance, safety and fleet-management systems.
 Read more about the Ford E-Transit here.

-A sister model to the Citroen e-Relay and Fiat e-Ducato above, as well as the Vauxhall Movano-e below, the e-Boxer is another large electric van from the Stellantis Group.
-It's offered in three different body lengths (L2, L3 and L4) and a single body height (H2), offering up to 15 cubic metres of load volume and a maximum payload of up to 1,150kg.
+A sister model to the Citroen e-Relay and Vauxhall Movano-e, the e-Boxer is offered in three body lengths (L2, L3 and L4) and a single height (H2), offering up to 15 cubic metres of load volume and a maximum payload of up to 1,150kg.
 Power comes from a 120bhp electric motor, fed by either a 37 or 70kWh battery.
-The smaller battery is available with the L2 and L3 body lengths and gives the van a 73-mile range, while the larger can be fitted to the L3 and L4 versions, for 139 miles' driving range.
-The e-Boxer comes with 22kW fast charging as standard; it's capable of taking an 80% charge from a public charger in an hour.
-The 37 and 70kWh versions will charge in five and nine hours respectively from a 22kW wallbox (usually fitted at commercial premises), while a 7kW domestic wallbox will do the same job in six and 12 hours respectively.
-Read more about the Peugeot e-Boxer here.
+The smaller battery is available with the L2 and L3 body lengths and gives the van a 73-mile range, while the larger can be fitted to the L3 and L4 versions, for 139 miles' range.
+The e-Boxer comes with 22kW fast charging as standard; it's capable of taking an 80% charge in an hour.
+Read more about the e-Boxer here.

 Renault Kangoo E-TECH